kubernetes/community/contributors/design-proposals/storage/volume-snapshotting.md

         * Stopping application writes cannot be done from the master and varies by application, so doing so will introduce unnecessary complexity and permission issues in the code.

-        * Most file systems and server applications are (and should be) able to restore inconsistent snapshots the same way as a disk that underwent an unclean shutdown.
+        * Some file systems and server applications are (and should be) able to restore inconsistent snapshots the same way as a disk that underwent an unclean shutdown.

     * The data consistency would be best-effort only: e.g., call fsfreeze prior to the snapshot on filesystems that support it.

     * There are several proposed solutions that would enable the users to specify the action to perform prior to/after the
     snapshots: e.g. use pod annotations.
-Using pod annotations will be part of this proposal.
+This will be addressed in a different design proposal.

 * Snapshot failure